-This studio introduces the tools, techniques, and technologies that form the basis of the design professions.
+This studio introduces the tools, techniques and technologies of architecture across a range of projects in a studio environment.
 The studio will explore observation, measurement, drawing, and physical making as instruments for generating and conveying ideas.
 The semester is organized around three parts.
 Each part will focus on different methods and mediums, but emphasize the common themes of iterative testing, precision, and material craft.
 Work will be supported by a range of digital design and fabrication technologies.
 Throughout, students will also be prompted to consider their work within a broader set of cultural, technical, and historic contexts.
 Course format will include a combination of workshops, lectures, one-on-one instruction, and periodic reviews with guest critics.